 Successful transformations cluster around specific new identities:

-- System architects - Designing frameworks that AI systems execute
+- System architects - Designing frameworks that AI systems can execute reliably

 graph TD